 Situated in a historic Charleston storefront, Renzo is a well-known pizza restaurant in the town.
 This is a gourmet wood-fired pizza, pasta, and natural wine destination.
 If you love pizza, pasta, and wine, this could be your new favorite place in town.

-Renzo is also a perfect date night hot spot and is taking over the food scene in Charleston.
+Renzo is also a perfect date night hot spot, taking over Charleston’s food scene.
 This place is relatively small, but each pizza they serve will blow your mind.

 If you want to try a variety of cuisines, this is one of the best places in the area.
 They often change their menu with themed dinners and frequent specials.

 Offering lots of options to eat and drink, Renzo is an ideal spot for small groups.
-It’s worth noting that this is a small place, and they do not take reservations.
+It’s noteworthy that this is a small place, and they do not take reservations.

 19. Bowen’s Island Restaurant